 More Great Fall DIY Decor & Tutorials

 If you’re ready to make your early fall decor, you might like these posts that will go perfectly with this burlap wreath.
 I made reversible wood faux books for fall/Halloween (you can use these on a tiered-tray or a vignette), and these reversible Dollar Tree pumpkins for fall/Halloween.
 You could also make either of those projects for fall then Thanksgiving as well if you don’t decorate for Halloween.
 This really cute farmhouse truck fall centerpiece also goes perfectly with this burlap wreath!
 If you love all of these projects and all the pretties on Pinterest and you don’t have a Cricut, I made a tutorial to show you how to make signs, home decor, and just about any craft project you can think of without one.
 You just need your printer and a pencil!
+I go more elegant for my late fall and Thanksgiving decor.
+If you’d like to go that route, you will probably like this pumpkin topiary.
+I love the burgundy, navy, and copper colors, but if you want to stick with the farmhouse style, you can use other colors.

 For more fall decor ideas, follow me on Pinterest.
 I’m adding new pins each week.
 Check out this fall decor board.